Wilson County teachers won’t get additional raise

 bonus.”

-Joines said Tuesday he thinks the $1.5 million would come out of the wrong fund.
+Joines said Tuesday he believes the other commissioners voted against the resolution because they thought the money was coming out of the wrong fund.

 “I made a motion to give 2-percent teachers a raise,” he said.
 “We’re really behind in raises.
 I hope that when new commission comes on board they find a way to really fund a substantial teacher raise.
 The teachers need it.
 We asked our teachers to make sure kids have a good education.
 The teachers go above and beyond.
 They’re holding up their end of the deal, and it’s time.
 I hope we can find a way in the future to make that happen.”